ONLYOFFICE/plugin-zotero/README.md

 4. Press `Insert citation`.

+Please note that Zotero works only with user’s personal library associated with the your account.
+The desired sources must be added to your library in Zotero before you can search and add them to your bibliography via plugin.

 ## How to install

+For **Desktop Editors**:

+1. Archive the plugin files (`config.json`, `index.html`, and `pluginCode.js`).
+2. Change the file extension to .plugin.
+3. Go to the Plugins tab, click Manage Plugins >> Add plugin, browse for the .plugin file.

 For **Integration Edition and Document Server integrated with a 3rd-party storage** two installation ways are available: